mattjt/OrderSystem/Docs/Overview.md

         |- css/ .   .   .   .
 CSS meant for production.
 Mostly our custom overrides
         |- js/  .   .   .   .
 JavaScript meant for production.
 Also mostly our custom scripts
         |- img/ .   .   .   .
 Images meant for production
-        |- lib/ .   .   .   .
-Libraries downloaded by Bower [Required for running app with CDN disabled]
         |- scss/    .   .   .
 SCSS files
     |
     |- templates/   .   .   .
 Jinja2 templates